As dog owners, we often take our pet’s veterinary care for granted.

 Unlike cannabis grown for recreational human use, hemp contains very little THC.
 Instead, hemp has been selectively bred for its long fibers, which are used in a number of industrial contexts.
 The plant and seeds are also incorporated into some animal feeds.

-However, while hemp does not contain THC, it does contain other cannabinoids, including some with medicinal value.
+However, while hemp and hemp products do not contain significant amounts of THC, it does contain other cannabinoids, including some with medicinal value.
 Accordingly, manufacturers have begun marketing hemp-derived products to treat dog ailments and promote health.

-However, these products are subject to very little oversight, and it is difficult to determine the cannabinoid content therein.
-This makes these items of questionable value for medicinal use at this time.
-Still, there are plenty of owners who will tell anecdotes about their pooches’ aches and pains being resolved through the use of these hemp or CBD-oil infused treats, so it may be worth a try for desperate owners.
+There are plenty of owners who tell anecdotes about their pooches’ aches and pains being resolved through the use of these hemp or CBD-oil infused treats, so it may be worth a try for desperate owners.
+Just be sure to discuss the issue with your vet first.

-Hopefully, with further research and better regulatory mechanisms in place, these items may one day prove consistently useful in helping to treat ailing animals.
+Hopefully, with further research, these items may one day prove useful in helping to treat ailing animals.

 Cannabis represents an intriguing option for the treatment of some illnesses and ailments that afflict dogs.
 However, such use remains illegal and is rarely guided by sound medical advice.

 Have you ever treated your dog with cannabis?
+Has the legalization or recreational marijuana caused you to start contemplating cannabis for your canine?
 What were your experiences?
 We’d love to hear from you in the comment section below.